gobeyondidentity/developer-docs/docs/workflows/applications.md

 ### Create an Application

-Once you have created an [Authenticator Config](#create-an-authenticator-config) and possibly a [Resouce Server](#create-an-application-resource-server), you can create an application.
+Once you have created an [Authenticator Config](#create-an-authenticator-config) and a [Resouce Server](#create-an-application-resource-server), you can create an application.

-While the Resouce Server ID is optional, make sure to have the Authenticator Config ID for the applications request.
-Set the application's Display Name, Client Type, Token Configuration, and redirect URI.
+While the Resouce Server ID is optional, make sure to have the Authenticator Config ID for the applications with `grant_type` set to **authorization_code**.
+If you only wish to create an application with the client credentials OAuth flow, then the Authenticator Config ID is not required either.
+This is how the Beyond Identity Management API appliction is configured in your Beyond Identity Admin realm, however for most applications you will want to use the authorization code flow.
+The below example makes this assumption.

+Set the application's Display Name, Client Type, Token Configuration, and redirect URI in the below request.

 There are two options available for `confidentiality`: